 In the full-service model, Stafflink’s caregiver is an employee of our organization.
-We take care of ALL cost associated with being the employer of the caregiver, such as worker’s compensation, unemployment insurance, employer taxes and professional liability coverage.
+We take care of ALL costs associated with being the employer of the caregiver, such as worker’s compensation, unemployment insurance, employer taxes, and professional liability coverage.
 There are never insurance claims against your homeowner’s policy or family personally due to onsite incidents.

-Examples of Engagement Disasters and Other Considerations
+Hiring Caregivers Privately: Examples of Engagement Disasters and Other Considerations

-Let us share with you real life stories regarding the benefits and pitfalls based on the four claim types above.
+Let us share with you real-life stories regarding the benefits and pitfalls based on the four claim types above.
 This is important because the courts may consider you, the family, the legal employer of your “independently contracted” caregiver if you give them a specific or required start time, and tell or direct them on what you want them to do when they arrive.
 Don’t forget that point.

 StaffLink provides worker’s compensation insurance to all employees.
-We have had more than one caregiver injured on the job over the last thirty plus years.
+We have had more than one caregiver injured on the job over the last thirty-plus years.
 Most of these injuries involve missing a step in a home they are not very familiar with or a back injury from transferring a client.